Li-HsuanChien/Car_dealership_app/README.md

 The app is a comprehensive dealership and user management platform designed to streamline the process of discovering, reviewing, and interacting with independent car dealerships.
 Users can easily explore a list of dealerships with detailed information such as city, address, zip, and state.
 The app enables user registration and authentication for a personalized experience.
 Additionally, users can submit and read reviews for independent dealerships, with sentiments labeled for each review.

+- ## Features

+    **Discover Dealerships:**
+    - Access a user-friendly list of independent dealerships.
+    - View detailed information, including city, address, zip, and state.

+    **User Registration and Authentication:**
+    - Register as a user to unlock personalized features.
+    - Authenticate securely for a seamless and secure experience.

+    **Review Dealerships:**
+    - Share your experiences by submitting reviews for independent dealerships.
+    - Read reviews from other users to make informed decisions.

+    **Sentiment Analysis:**
+    - Each review is analyzed for sentiment.
+    - Sentiments (positive, neutral, or negative) are labeled for quick understanding.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started